-A reliable estimate of the maximum net productivity rate is currently unavailable for the Beaufort Sea stock of beluga whales.
-Hence, until additional data become available, it is recommended that the cetacean maximum theoretical net productivity rate (R{MAX}) of 4% be employed for this stock (Wade and Angliss 1997).
+A reliable estimate of the maximum net productivity rate is currently unavailable for the Beaufort Sea beluga whale stock.
+Hence, until additional data become available, it is recommended that the default maximum theoretical net productivity rate (R{MAX}) for cetaceans of 4% be employed for this stock (Wade and Angliss 1997).

 Under the 1994 reauthorized Marine Mammal Protection Act (MMPA), the potential biological removal (PBR) is defined as the product of the minimum population estimate, one-half the maximum theoretical net productivity rate, and a recovery factor: PBR = $N{MIN} \times 0.5 R{MAX} \times F_R$.
-As the stock trend is undocumented, the recovery factor (F_R) for this stock is 0.5 (Wade and Angliss 1997).
-Thus, using the abundance estimate calculated from 1992 surveys, the PBR for the Beaufort Sea stock of beluga whales would be calculated to be 324 animals (32,453 \times 0.02 \times 0.5).
-However, the 2005 revisions to the SAR guidelines (Wade and Angliss 1997) state that abundance estimates older than 8 years should not be used to calculate PBR due to a decline in confidence in the reliability of an aged abundance estimate.
-Therefore, the PBR for this stock is considered undetermined (NMFS 2005).
+As the stock trend is at least stable, the recovery factor (F_R) for this stock is 1 (Wade and Angliss 1997).
+Thus, using the abundance estimate calculated from 1992 surveys, the PBR for the Beaufort Sea beluga whale stock would be calculated to be 649 animals (32,453 \times 0.02 \times 1.0).
+The 2005 revisions to the SAR guidelines (Wade and Angliss 1997) state that abundance estimates older than 8 years should not be used to calculate PBR due to a decline in confidence in the reliability of an aged abundance estimate.
+However, the recent trend data suggest that the stock is at least as large as it was during the last estimate of N{MIN} ; thus the 1992 estimate of N{MIN} = 32,452 whales is sufficient to use for a PBR calculation.
+Therefore, the PBR for this stock is 649 (NMFS 2005).